ksparavec/pyrlab/doc/Install.md

 N.B.
 There is JupyterLab Git extension that supports basic Git operations from JupyterLab GUI.
 If you want to use it, just uncomment the appropriate line in `requirements_mini.txt` and `r_requirements.txt` for Python and R kernels, respectively.
 Be aware though, that extension tends to hog the browser session in regular short time intervals, therefore after some experimenting, I commented it out in configuration files.
 However, YMMV.
 See [Configuration document](Configuration.md) for more details.

 `docker` directory should be populated with initial bash configuration files.
 You can simply copy your own `.bashrc` and `.profile`, and start from there.
-It is advisable to define all environment variables in separate special configuration file referenced by `ENVVARS` parameter in `Makefile` configuration section.
+It is advisable to define all environment variables in separate special configuration file referenced by `ENVVARS` parameter in `Configuration.mk`.
 If left unchanged, file shall be called `.env` and stored in the home directory of `notebook` user in container.
 It must have the syntax like in this (rather lengthy) example:

 ```
 GIT_COMPLETION_SHOW_ALL_COMMANDS=1